2026 Callaia Screenplay Contest Results Announced

 IPR.VC

-Andrea Scarso is a Partner and the Investment Director at IPR.VC, an international media and entertainment fund manager with offices in London and Helsinki.
+Andrea Scarso is the Managing Partner at IPR.VC, an international media and entertainment fund manager with offices in London and Helsinki.
 With 15+ years of experience, he specializes in sourcing, structuring, and executing investments.
 Passionate about storytelling, he has executive produced over 50 films, bringing great projects to life on the big screen.

 Awards & Prize

-The top 10 Finalists will access their Callaia Script Coverage+ report, including detailed feedback and go-to-market recommendations, for free.
+The top 10 Semi-Finalists will receive their Callaia Script Coverage+ report, including detailed feedback and go-to-market recommendations, for free.

-The top 3 Finalists will also receive a free Cinelytic distribution analysis (worth $2,000) and will get their screenplay in front of a panel of industry experts.
+The top 3 Finalists will also receive a free Cinelytic distribution analysis (worth $2,000) and their screenplay will be read by a panel of industry experts.

-The Winner selected by the panel will get all of the above + $2,000 cash prize.
+The Winner selected by the panel will win all of the above + $2,000 cash prize.

 $39 instead of $79.